marinastancu/plantChat/README.md

 # plantChat
 A mobile application that envisions how our interaction with house plants might change in a future, digitized world.
 #### description
-Prototype project of an android application using image recognition, currently in development.
-Developed during and for STRP Spacemakers.
+Android application using image recognition, currently in development.
+Developed during STRP Spacemakers, for the following research question:
 > Multinational corporations are constantly logging, tracking, scanning and digitising our world around us.
 > Imagine in the near future every physical space is connected to the digital realm.
 > Augmented reality has become a part of our daily lives.
 A digital skin is projected over buildings, public spaces and even in our own homes.